ngotacoding/IBM-Databases-and-SQL-coursera/Readme.md

   - where:

     - `dataframe` is the individual dataframe.
-    - `name_of_table` is the name of the resultant table in the database.
+    - `name_of_sql_table` is the designated name for the resultant table in the database.
     - `con` is the connection to database.
     - `if_exists= 'replace'` checks for the existence of the table in the database, and if found, drops the old table and replaces with the current table.
-    - `index=False` specifies that the row labels should not be written as a column in our table.
+    - `index=False` specifies that the row labels should not be written as a column in the sql table.
     - `method = 'multi'` allows to pass multiple values in a single insert clause.

   - For more on the method `pd.DataFrame.to_sql()` check the documentation [here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_sql.html)